masikol/preprocess16S/README.md

 ### Read merging:

+Function "merge_reads" from module "read_merging_16S" firstly tries to merge reads by finding overlapping region using naive algorithm:
-Module 'read_merging_16S' firstly tries to merge reads by overlapping region (with fasta36), keeping nucleotide with higher quality.
+    it takes the tail of forward read and slides it through the reverse read untill sugnificant similarity. if no sugnificant similaryty is found, function tries to merge reads by overlapping region (with fasta36), keeping nucleotide with higher quality.
 Norlmal overlap is considered as a situation, when reads align ageinst one another in the followig way:

     FFFFFFFFF-------
     ------RRRRRRRRRR,